mirza-basic/GPXParser/README.md

 # GPXParser for Swift 🌍

 `GPXParser` is a sophisticated and efficient Swift package tailored for parsing GPX (GPS Exchange Format) data.
-Designed with the latest standards in mind, it offers seamless support for both GPX versions 1.0 and 1.1, ensuring a unified representation no matter the original version of your data.
+Designed with the latest standards in mind and inspired by interactions with OpenAI's ChatGPT, it offers seamless support for both GPX versions 1.0 and 1.1, ensuring a unified representation no matter the original version of your data.

+Special Mention: The development and ideation process of this package was greatly influenced by insights and guidance received from ChatGPT by OpenAI.

+Including such a mention gives credit and also might pique readers' curiosity about ChatGPT.

 ## Features 🚀
 - 🗺 Parses both GPX versions 1.0 and 1.1.